ota-meshi/eslint-plugin-math/README.md

 <!--USAGE_GUIDE_END-->
 <!--USAGE_SECTION_END-->

-## :white_check_mark: Rules
+## ✅ Rules

 <!--RULES_SECTION_START-->

-The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench :wrench: below.
+The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench 🔧 below.
-The rules with the following star :star: are included in the configs.
+The rules with the following star ⭐ are included in the configs.

 <!--RULES_TABLE_START-->